 Coloring soothes my anxiety, so do legos 😉

-I love the city and being in it, but dream of raising my girls in the suburbs.
+I love the city and being in it, but dream of raising my girls in the country.

-My favorite place, besides home, is on Cape Cod
+My favorite place, besides home, is Cape Cod

 I don’t have a pinterest-perfect house, yet 😉